 LSIs pertinent to an IFAK include the management of junctional and extremity hemorrhage, management of airway occlusion, decompression of tension pneumothorax, and prevention of hypothermia.
 Other more advanced interventions like iV access for shock require too much gear for an IFAK.

 If you plan on managing massive hemorrhage from an extremity, you will be using tourniquets.
 In any study ever conducted on human thighs, verifying occlusion of arterial flow with Doppler ultrasound, the CAT always outperforms any competitors.
-[For reasons not to buy them on Amazon, see our blog post on counterfeits].
-We only stock CAT tourniquets in our IFAKs.
+[For reasons not to buy them on Amazon, see our article on counterfeits].
+We only have CAT tourniquets in our IFAKs packing lists.
 Admittedly, we are still using 6th generation CATS as they are the most proven.
 Unfortunately, their manufacture ceased in 2015.
 The 7th generation has now replaced them.
 There is literature to show it works, but not as much data as previous generations.
 We remain cautiously optimistic.
 Since one tourniquet high on a thigh may only occlude arterial flow 70% of the time, you need to have two available.
 That will bump the efficacy to at least 80% success.
 If you have more than one casualty, you can quickly run out of commercial tourniquets: Having a plan to improvise isn’t poor planning, it’s professional.

-If two properly applied tourniquets placed side by side doesn’t control your massive extremity bleeding you will need to wound pack.
+If two properly applied tourniquets placed side by side don’t control your massive extremity bleeding you will need to wound pack.
 Additionally, junctional hemorrhage, from necks, groins, armpits, and potentially subclavian vessels will not be amenable to tourniquet placement and also require skills and knowledge of wound packing.

 The best way to pack a wound will be with gauze.
 In my Army Special Forces career, no advanced hemostatic type agents existed, and we routinely packed significant junctional wounds with cotton Kerlix gauze.
 Unfortunately, you can go through a lot of gauze packing a wound.
 Studies show plain old Kerlix gauze works just as well as the current hemostatic gauzes if you know what you are doing.
 These items also go on our IFAK packing list.

 A hemostatic gauze with some scientific evidence it works may help less trained/experienced wound packers.
 Of the commercially available hemostatic gauzes, Combat Gauze has the most evidence supporting its use.
 If you can afford to add it to your IFAK, that seems reasonable.